heyannag/Project_1_Group_4/README.md

     - New-ish year of the newest model
     - Older year of an older model

+# List of Limitations
+1. Listings that were live on September 24, 2017 on Truecar.com
+2. Model Years between 1997-2017
+3. Original dataset included over 1mil rows and was too large to work with for the purpose of this project.
+4. We then reduced the original dataset to only show Make == Nissan and saved that as a new dataframe in which we all worked out of.

+          nissan_df = car_df.loc[car_df["Make"]=="Nissan"]
+          nissan_df.head()
+          '''

+5. The 'Model' column was a challenge to work with, it included extra information with the model that we weren't interested in.
+The additional characters were both numbers and letters, which made splitting the values more challenging.
+To resolve this roadblock we created a new column 'New_Model' which only included the model names from a nissan_models.csv.
+This allowed us to cycle through each row in a for loop and create a 'New_Model' column with the information we were seaking to evaluate.

+'''

+      for model in models:
+          nissan_df.loc[nissan_df["Model"].str.contains(model, regex=False), "New_Model"] = model
+          '''

 # II.
 After initial research, collaborate on findings and comprise data to an overall theme
 ## Educated Recommendation - What used Nissan vehicle do we recommend for our hypothetical customer?